alimoli/udacity-superpower/README.md

 ## Give your Application Auto-Deploy Superpowers

+Branch just to trigger a commit from a non-main branch.

 In this project, you will prove your mastery of the following learning objectives:

 - Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.